Archive for the ‘Trivia’ Category

 Number Two

-In the scene below (click to play), note how Wagner casually mentions the Peace Corps.
+In the scene below, note how Wagner casually mentions the Peace Corps.
 Moments later, David Niven enters and also drops the Peace Corps name as if it were common knowledge.

 What shocked me about this scene was the date: The Pink Panther was filmed in 1963, just two years after the Peace Corps was established!
 It could very well be the first reference to the Peace Corps—ever—in mainstream popular culture.
 Perhaps even more surprising is how nonchalantly the Peace Corps is mentioned, as if everyone knows what it is.